York College head coach Brandon Childs enters his fifth season at the helm of the Green and White after four successful seasons at York.

 At the conclusion of his playing career, Childs served as an assistant coach for the Hornet program as he pursued his Masters' Degree in Educational Leadership.
 He completed his advanced degree in May of 2008.

-Childs is thrilled with the potential of the Spartan program.
+Childs is happy with the state of the Spartan program heading into year five.

 Childs believes the trademarks of his team come into sharper focus each year.

 "We will have four pillars to our success.
 Talent, Vision, Commitment, Character.
 More specifically when people watch the York College Lacrosse team play they will use words like tough, talented, hardworking, and committed to describe our play.
 When people see the York College lacrosse team off the field they will use words like excellent, compassionate, caring, and hardworking."

 In the fall of 2012, Childs assumed the role of York College S.A.A.C Supervisor.
 He coordinates and organize York's Student Athlete Advisory Counsel activities throughout the school year including the Spartans' relationship with the York County Special Olympics program.